The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 Over this interval, total production has increased several times over.
 And it’s clear that the magnitude of seasonal variation has increased as well.

-If suppose that the magnitudes of seasonal and random variation are proportional to the magnitude of the trend, that suggests an alternative to the additive model in which the time series is the product of a trend, a seasonal component, and a residual component.
+If we suppose that the magnitudes of seasonal and random variation are proportional to the magnitude of the trend, that suggests an alternative to the additive model in which the time series is the product of the three components.

 To try out this multiplicative model, we’ll split this series into training and test sets.